petersbingham/stelemPy/README.md

 ```
 the second element `None` can be ignored for now (it's only relevant for non-zero `amalg_rtol`s).
 The first tuple element gives the two stelements with their QIs, so for the first stelement, `[1.00001, 0.0001, 6]`,  1.00001 is the value of the element in the last set which contributed to the stelement, 0.0001 is the lowest `rtol` at which the stelement was detected and 6 is the total number of steps across all sets and all `rtol`s where the stelement was detected.

-When an amalgamation threshold is provided then once all stelements have been initially located those that are within `amalg_rtol` from one another are merged and the QIs adjusted accordingly.
+When an amalgamation `ratcmp` is provided then once all stelements have been initially located those that are deemed close by the `amalg_ratcmp` are merged and the QIs adjusted accordingly.
 The first element of the returned tuple will contain the analgamated stelements and the summed QIs.
 The second element (`None` in the example above) is very much secondary and will contain the stelements that were merged to give the first element of the tuple.

 #### `calculate_convergence_groups_range` and `calculate_QIs_from_range`
 These functions split the `calculate_QIs` into two function calls, with intermediate calculations being outputted from `calculate_convergence_groups_range`.
 The signatures look like:
-`calculate_convergence_groups_range(sets, start_rtol=default_start_rtol, end_rtol=None, cfsteps=default_cfsteps)` and `calculate_QIs_from_range(convergence_groups_range_ret, amalg_rtol=0.)`
+`calculate_convergence_groups_range(sets, ratcmp=None, start_rtol=default_start_rtol, end_rtol=None, cfsteps=default_cfsteps)` and `calculate_QIs_from_range(convergence_groups_range_ret, amalg_ratcmp=None)`
 The output from `calculate_convergence_groups_range` is a tuple of three lists.
 The first list contains all the results from `calculate_convergence_groups` for all of the `rtol`s, the second list are tuples containing the total number of stelements and the number of lost stelements for all of the `rtol`s and the third list contains all the `rtol`s at which a calculation was performed.
 This returned tuple can then be passed to `calculate_QIs_from_range` to perform the equivalent calculation provided by `calculate_QIs`.